 There’s something for everyone, as Four Seasons Resort Oahu offers a family pool area, an adult pool and a spa pool.
 The family pool includes a small kiddie pool with lounge chairs and cabanas, ideally configured close to the pool edge so parents of children with basic swimming skills don’t have to be in the pool with them at all times.
 The Serenity Pool attracts all kinds of action — ironically — as it’s shaped in a fun circle and well-positioned within striking distance of a few different restaurants.

-The new adult pool is a spectacular, massive infinity pool with beautiful ocean views.
+The adults-only infinity pool is a spectacular, massive pool that take full advantage of the beautiful ocean views.
 There’s also an incredible set of private cabanas you can rent for the day, which feel more secluded.

 Accommodations at Four Seasons Resort Oahu face the mountains or the ocean.
-Oceanfront and oceanview rooms offer either one king bed or two double beds and sleep a maximum of two adults and two children.
+Oceanview and oceanfront rooms offer either one king bed or two double beds and sleep a maximum of two adults and two children.
 Connecting rooms with the same bed configurations are also available.

 Two-bedroom suites are ideal for families who want to spread out and have extensive living space — the average size of the oceanfront two-bedroom suites is 2,040 square feet.
 Incredible!
 There is also The Residence on the 11th floor, with three king-bedded rooms and three full bathrooms.